 Smash the garlic with a few pinches of salt with a mortar and pestle.
 Add the lemon juice; allow it to sit while preparing the beans (this helps to mellow out the raw garlic).

 Add beans to a medium pot and barely cover with water; cook until boiling; reduce heat and simmer for 15 minutes to soften beans.

 Drain the beans, reserving the water.
 Return the beans to the pan.
-Gently smash some of the beans to make a creamy consistency, Add the garlic and lemon juice and olive oil.
+Gently smash some of the beans to create a creamy consistency.
+Add the garlic, lemon juice and olive oil.
 Taste for salt and lemon.
 Add water until the desired consistency (I like it soupy, as pictured).

 What may seem like an odd mix of ingredients is nothing short of heaven in a bowl.
 Lebanese Fatteh is a popular Middle Eastern breakfast consisting of garbanzo beans, toasted pita, yogurt, browned butter and toasted pine nuts.

 1 can garbanzo beans, drained but not rinsed